The 2019 event is now completed with 204 pilots registered, 8 of 8 days flying, over 120 personal bests and a new site record of 406kms !

 Bookings for cabins are essential - contact "godfrey (at) flymanilla.com"

 International Pilots - more info .. please read this :

-If you are coming for the XC camp, and indeed any XC flying in Australia now and in the future, you will need to have a VHF Airband radio endorsement to allow you to fly through some new areas called CAR166 airport zones.
-Of course you can fly through the areas as before, but if you dont have the endorsement AND you upload the flight to a online contest etc (or are in a comp) you will get penalised as there are pilots watching who have nothing better to do and just love to send the xc flight file to the authorities.
+If you are coming for the XC Camp, or any XC flying in Australia now and in the future, you will need to have a VHF Airband radio endorsement to allow you to fly through some areas called CTAF's (small airport zones).
+Of course you can fly through the areas as before, but if you don't have the endorsement AND you upload the flight to a online contest etc (or are in a comp) you will get penalised as there are pilots watching who have nothing better to do and just love to send the xc flight track file to the authorities :-(

-These are small airports with almost no traffic, but the Civil Aviation Safety Authority (CASA) decided in its (un)wisdom to force all users to make calls on airband radios (VHF AM 118-136mHz) to improve safety and avoid mid-air collisions.
+These are small airports with almost no traffic, but the Civil Aviation Safety Authority (CASA) decided in its (un)wisdom to force all users to listen and make calls on airband radios (VHF AM 118-136mHz) to improve safety and avoid mid-air collisions.
 Previously there was no need for this as everyone just looked out for each other typical for Class G airspace around the world.
 There has been no increase in air traffic nor any evidence of mid-air collisions or close calls.
 Almost nowhere else in the world has such requirements for such small airports.
-Yes its stupid (Bureaucrats are not known for their practical thinking ability !)
+Yes its not statistically valid, but we all know bureaucrats are not known for their practical thinking ability !

 Either way we are stuck with this situation almost uniquely in the world.
 It has recently effected the HG World Champs (in Forbes) as well for example.

 Most XC areas in Aus now have some of the zones which are a circle 10nm / 18kms radius around the tiny country airports/airstrips.
 We have some in NSW, and there are close ones to Bright, Corryong and others.